EISK/eisk.webapi.docs/content/docs/application-development/handson-walkthrough-create-service-api.md

 ---
-uid: eisk-webapi-handson-walkthrough-create-service
+uid: eisk-webapi-handson-walkthrough-create-service-api
 ---

-# Hands-on Walk-through: Create New Service
+# Create New Service Api

-In this step by step article, you'll be creating a new web api from the scratch.
+In this step by step article, you'll be creating a new web api from the scratch through which you can perform CRUD operation on a database entity.

 With the utilities and bootstrap code as provided by EISK, you'll realize how easy to create a new web api with Visual Studio and ASP.NET Core.

 This article assumes you've basic understanding with Object Oriented Programming.